miscer/park-gates-distributed-system/report.md

 * and monitor the outgoing message queue in the broker, create connections to other nodes and send the messages.

-The messages are encoded and decoded using the `pickle` module which can encode any Python object using binary encoding.
+The messages are encoded and decoded using the `pickle` module, which can encode any Python object using binary encoding.
 I tried using JSON for encoding, but there were issues with encoding and decoding custom data types, such as `NodeInfo`.
 Additionally, when sending a message through a socket, it is prefixed with its size encoded as a 4-byte integer.
 This is needed for the receiver to know how many bytes it needs to read from the socket.
-Without this, I encountered issues where from two received messages only the first one was decoded correctly.
+Without this, I encountered issues where from two consecutive received messages only the first one was decoded correctly.

 There are two sockets between nodes -- one for each direction of communication.
 A new thread is started for the server, for each incoming connection, and for sending messages.

 ## Election Algorithm

 The system uses the wireless algorithm as it was described in the lectures.
-Each node has the IDs and addresses of its neighbouring nodes.
+Each node knows the IDs and addresses of its neighbouring nodes.

 Election starts with the user instructing one of the gate nodes to send out the `election_started` message to its neighbours.
 When a node receives the `election_started` message, it sends it to its neighbours, except for the node from which it received the message.
 If it receives another `election_started` message, it responds with an empty `election_voted` message.
 Each node waits for its neighbours to send back an `election_voted` message, which can contain the `NodeInfo` of the potential leader.
 The node then selects the best candidate for the leader based on their capacity and sends another `election_voted` message to its parent node.
 When the node which started the election receives responses from all its neighbours, it selects the leader and sends out the `election_finished` message to the neighbours.
 These forward the messages to more nodes, eventually flooding the whole network.
 At this point the election is finished and each node knows the ID and the address of the leader.